 Following the 2019 MLR season, Chris played for Life West at the Rugbytown 7s and for NYAC in the American Premiership Rugby in the Fall.

-At Xavier, he played for Mike Tolkin, who later became the USA Rugby Men’s Eagles Head Coach and is the current Head Coach of RUNY.
-His Junior year in 2010, the team won the National High School Championship defeating Gonzaga College High School.
+At Xavier, he played for Mike Tolkin, who later became the USA Rugby Men’s Eagles Head Coach and was the Head Coach of RUNY in 2019.
+In his Junior year in 2010, the team won the National High School Championship defeating Gonzaga College High School.
 Chris scored two tries and was named MVP.

 Chris also had other interests while at Xavier, belonging to the Irish American Society.
 He was honored as the 2011 Kevin Higgins College Scholarship recipient.